Citation, DOI & article data

 - encysted type (spermatic cord cyst): no communication with the peritoneum or tunica vaginalis

 - funicular type (funiculocele): communicates with the peritoneum at the internal ring and doesn't surround the testis

 - more common in children and premature infants 2

 Ultrasound is the first modality usually used to evaluate hydrocele, which presents as a simple fluid collection.
 It is avascular on Doppler evaluation.
 It may contain septations, calcifications or cholesterol 2.

-Communicating, infantile and vaginal hydroceles will be seen intimately surrounding the adjacent testicle.
+Communicating, infantile and vaginal hydroceles will be seen intimately surrounding the adjacent testis.
 In contrast, spermatic cord hydroceles such as funicular hydrocele (funiculocele) and encysted hydrocele will not surround the testis, rather being found along the spermatic cord.

 Hydroceles can also appear larger with straining (Valsalva maneuver) 2.
 They may contain fibrous adhesions, giving a beaded appearance to the spermatic cord (pachyvaginalitis) 3.